Course Outline

 - TCP performance issues

-Routing and L3 Switching basics
+Routing and Layer 3 Switching Basics

 - Routing domains and areas